jsxstyle/jsxstyle/packages/jsxstyle-loader/README.md

 }
 ```

-Without the `styleGroups` parameter, all five extracted style props would be in one class.
+Without the `styleGroups` parameter, all five style props would be extracted into one class.

 ### `namedStyleGroups`